Squirrels in the Attic: Getting Rid of Them and Preventive Measures

 Routine Home Inspection

 You should regularly check your home’s exterior for any new holes and other various damage.
-Doing this once a month is good practice to keep squirrels out of the attic.
+Doing this once a month is good practice to prevent having squirrels in the attic.

 If you notice that anything has changed, immediately fix the problem.